 The appointment will take place at the competent police headquarters, for the purpose of leaving the fingerprints.
 From that moment, it will take at least another 30/40 days to issue the actual residence permit.

-5. Mandatory proof of accomodation for the Blue Card
+Mandatory proof of accommodation for the Italian Blue Card

 Moreover, it is also necessary to take into account the release of any housing suitability certificate.